RagnarB83/ash-documentation/docs/_build/html/_sources/molcrys.rst.txt

 | 4.
 Extend the unit cell and cut out a spherical cluster with user-defined MM radius (typically 30-50 Å).
 Only whole molecules included.
 | 5.
 Define atomic charges of the molecular fragments from QM calculations.
 | 6.
 Define Lennard-Jones parameters of the molecular fragments.
 | 7.
-Iterate the atomic charges of the main molecular fragment in the center of the cluster until self-concistency.
+Iterate the atomic charges of the main molecular fragment in the center of the cluster (electrostatically embedded QM/MM) until self-concistency.
 | 8a.
 Optional: Perform QM/MM geometry optimization of the central fragment or other job types.
 | 8b.
-Optional: Extend the QM-region around the central fragment for improved accuracy
+Optional: Extend the QM-region around the central fragment for improved accuracy.
 | 8c.
-Optional: Perform numerical frequency calculations or molecular dynamics simulations
+Optional: Perform numerical frequency calculations or molecular dynamics simulations.
 | 8d.
-Optional: Molecular property calculation in the solid-state
+Optional: Molecular property calculation in the solid-state.

 **Critical features of the implementation:**

 | - Handles CIF-files with inconsistent atom ordering by automatic fragment reordering.
-| - Accuracy can be controlled via QM-region expansion
+| - Accuracy can be controlled via QM-region expansion (reduces impact of approximate LJ potentials or MM charges).
-| - Numerical frequencies available (to be tested)
+| - Numerical frequencies available (to be tested).

 **Limitations:**